MAK-RPTU/task_assignment_robot_control_v1.0.6/README.md

   -  `test_robot.cpp` - Combined sample test covering multiple components.

+Note:
+These are simple assertion-based tests, not full testing frameworks like GoogleTest or PyTest.
+The goal is to keep them lightweight and to demonstrate.

 #### Running Tests

 ##### Build the project in Debug mode (required for test symbols & assertions).
 Before build don't forget to be in `task_assignment/` directory: